kkivan/autofixtures/README.md

 Fixtures for Swift

 # Motivation
-During testing or development we ususally need to create mock models (fixtures) to pass them as arguments.
+During testing or development, we usually need to create mock models (fixtures) to pass them as arguments.
-The models tend to become very complex and cumbersome to create every time, so you may come up with static method to create models.
+The models tend to become very complex and cumbersome to create every time, so you may come up with a static method to create models.
 For example:
 ```
 struct User {